JUMP TO CONTENT

 “I’ve found senior colleagues are very willing to spend time answering questions and supporting you.
 That’s been particularly valuable for career development in actuarial roles at insurers like L&G.”

-Stepping into management: what actually changes?
+Stepping into leadership: what actually changes?

 Since joining L&G, Charlotte has progressed from Senior Actuarial Analyst to Actuarial Manager.